kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts.md

 ## API version labels
 Providers MUST set `cluster.x-k8s.io/<version>` label on all Custom Resource Definitions related to Cluster API starting with v1alpha3.
 The label is a map from an API Version of Cluster API (contract) to your Custom Resource Definition versions.
-The value is a underscore-delimited (_) list of versions.
+The value is an underscore-delimited (_) list of versions.
 Each value MUST point to an available version in your CRD Spec.

 The label allows Cluster API controllers to perform automatic conversions for object references, the controllers will pick the last available version in the list if multiple versions are found.